mtov/engsoftmoderna/en/chapter2.md

 However, the question posed in this section doesn't allow for simple answers such as 'systems from areas X, Y, and Z should avoid agile methods, while the rest should use them'.
-In reality, systems from all areas could potentially gather benefits from at least a few agile methodologies.
-However, some practices might not be advisable for specific types of systems, organizations, and environments.
+In reality, systems from all areas could benefit from at least some agile practices.
+On the other hand, some practices might not be advisable for specific types of systems, organizations, and environments.
 Therefore, we will answer the proposed question at a finer granularity.
-That is, we will comment below on when **not** to use certain agile practices.
+That is, we will comment on when **not** to use certain agile practices.

  * Incremental Design.
 This approach is effective when the team has an initial understanding of the system's design.
-However, if such a vision is absent, or the domain of the system is new and complex, or if future changes have high costs, it may be better to conduct an initial design phase prior to starting the implementation of
+However, if such vision is absent, or the domain of the system is new and complex, or if future changes have high costs, it may be better to conduct an initial design phase prior to starting the implementation of